PowerClerk Support Center

 By navigating to PROGRAM DESIGN >> Data Fields you can search all available Data Field references for your program.

 The Data Fields page lists all available Data Fields in your PowerClerk program.
 See below the Data Field reference for Applicant Email.
 The actual Data Field Tag is embedded as “{data: Applicant Email}” within the Communications Template.
-This will eventually propagate the actual email address value when this template is sent.
+PowerClerk will automatically populate the actual email address value when this template is sent.
 Note that some Data Fields types, like User types, will require that the embedded tag references the email field (“{email: User Selector}“), not the full name or other attribute.

 Please note: Upon sending this Communication Template, these two Data Field references will resolve to their actual values: